Portrait Author:Watanabe On← Back

 6

+Sibyl was walking with her brother James, who was about to set sail for Melbourne, toward Euston Road in the bright sunlight.
 “He’s called Prince Charming.”
-“Oh Jim, don’t you think it’s the most wonderful name?”
-“If you saw him even once, you’d know he’s the most splendid man in all the world.”
-“Everyone adores him, and I...I love him.”
-“To play Juliet while being in love—what happiness!”
-“Beware of men,” said James, “particularly those who style themselves ‘gentlemen’.”
+“Oh, don’t you think it’s such a wonderful name?”
+“If you were to see him even once, you’d surely think he’s the most splendid person in the world.”
+“Everyone likes him, and I… I love him.”
+“Oh, Jim, how happy it is to play Juliet while being in love!”

-And she leaped up.
+And she sprang up.

 “Where?”
-Jim exclaimed in surprise.
-“Come on—which one is he?
-I need to get a good look at him.”
-But the carriage had already vanished into the bustling crowd.
-“A damn shame—if that bastard lays a finger on my sister, I’ll make sure he doesn’t live to see tomorrow.”
-“I’ll hunt that bastard down no matter what and stab him like a dog!”
-Jim declared, thrusting an imaginary dagger repeatedly into empty air.
+Jim asked in surprise.
+“Which one is he?”
+“I must remember him.”
+But the carriage had already dashed away into the bustling crowd.
+“That was unfortunate—if that man dares do anything wrong to you, Sis, I swear I won’t let him live.”
+“I’ll track him down no matter what and stab him to death like a dog!”
+Jim declared, repeatedly thrusting an imaginary dagger into the air.

-Ah, what on earth could have caused this shocking disgrace?
+Oh, what on earth could have caused this astonishing blunder?
 She might be ill.
+The audience rose to their feet, stamping the floor and whistling.

 8

 Dorian turned his face away and sighed.
-“You have killed my love.”
-“I loved you because you awakened my illusions.”
-“Because you recreated great poets’ dreams and gave form to art’s shadows.”
-“You have utterly destroyed that.”
-“What a shallow, foolish girl you are!”
-“I shall never think of you again—no, not even your name.”
+"You have killed my love.
+I loved you because you awakened my illusions.
+Because you gave form and substance to the shadows of art by recreating great poets' dreams.
+And you have utterly destroyed that."
+What a shallow, foolish creature!
+"I shall never think of you again—nor even recall your name."

 9

 “Your wife?!
 Dorian!
 Then you haven’t seen my letter yet?”
+“Letter?”
+“Ah yes, forgive me.”
+“I had not seen it yet.”

 10

-Basil Hallward, having also learned of Sibyl’s death, came to visit Dorian.
-And having been told from Dorian’s own lips that her death was a suicide, he was appalled by his protégé’s callous demeanor.
-“But Dorian,” he said with a mournful smile, “let us never speak of this dreadful affair again.
-I only pray your name remains untainted by it.”
-“There’s no cause for concern,” Dorian replied.
-“It was merely my baptismal name she knew—and even that Sibyl surely kept secret.”
+Basil Hallward, having also learned of Sibyl’s death, visited Dorian.
+Then, having heard from Dorian’s own lips that her death was a suicide, he was deeply taken aback by his excessively cold-hearted demeanor.
+“But, Dorian,” he said with a sorrowful smile.
+“Let us never speak of this dreadful matter again.”
+“I only hope your name does not become entangled with it.”
+“It’s fine,” Dorian replied.
+“It’s merely my baptismal name—Sibyl surely told no one of that.”
 “She always called me Prince Charming.”
-“Rather quaint, isn’t it?… Now then Basil—as a keepsake of her fleeting kisses and girlish adoration, you might paint her likeness?”
-“I could attempt it,” said the painter, “provided you sit for me again.”
-“Out of the question!”
-Dorian snapped.
-“Do you despise my work?”
-“What became of that portrait?”
-“Why keep it shrouded so?”
-“Unveil it.”
+“Rather charming, isn’t it?… So Basil, as a memento of her fleeting kisses and courtship, would you paint her likeness for me?”
+“If you wish it, I shall paint it.”
+“However, you yourself must serve as the model.”
+“That’s impossible!”
+The painter was astonished.
+“Do you mean to say you dislike my paintings?”
+“What have you done with that portrait?”
+“Why do you keep it covered so?”
+“Show it to me, I implore you.”

 12

-The painter gazed quizzically around the room.
-Amidst dust-covered chairs and desks, emptied bookcases, and faded Flemish-style tapestries among other things, a single hanging painting caught his eye.
-"That is my soul—the one only God can see."
-"Basil, draw back the curtain!"
-Obeying Dorian’s command, the painter opened the drape—and released an involuntary scream of terror.
-It was unmistakably the likeness of Dorian he himself had painted.
-Ah, but what a violent metamorphosis!
-The painter discerned in Dorian’s hideous countenance the shudder-inducing, pitiless visage of a demon.
-But having learned the secret of Dorian’s soul, the painter in that next moment felt Dorian’s keen blade strike his neck from behind and collapsed where he stood.
+The painter gazed around the room with a puzzled expression.
+Amid dust-covered chairs, desks, emptied bookcases, and faded Flemish-style tapestries, a single hanging painting caught his eye.
+“That is my soul—the one only God can see.
+Basil, draw back the curtain!”
+Compelled by Dorian’s command, the painter opened the drapery and let out an involuntary cry of terror.
+It was indeed the very image of Dorian he had painted.
+Ah, but what a violent transformation!
+The painter discerned the horrifyingly gruesome visage of a demon in Dorian’s ugly face.
+However, the painter who had discovered the secret of Dorian’s soul received Dorian’s sharp blade against his neck from behind the next moment and collapsed on the spot.

 14

-The next morning, the sun shone brilliantly clear, and the September sky was bright.
+The next morning, the sun shone brightly, and the September sky was a clear blue.
 Dorian wrote two letters after drinking his morning coffee.
 Then he put one in his pocket and called a servant to hand over the other.
-“Deliver this to Mr. Campbell at No. 152 Hartford Street.”
-Dorian then paced around the room, glancing at the clock time and again.
-His chest was clawed apart by unbearable anxiety and agitation.
+“Deliver this to Mr. Campbell at 152 Hartford Street.”
+Dorian then walked around the room, glancing at the clock repeatedly.
+His chest was being torn apart by unbearable anxiety and agitation.
 At last, the young scientist Mr. Alan Campbell arrived.
-“Alan!
+“Alan!”
 “Kind Alan!”
 “You came,” said Dorian, who had been waiting impatiently.
-“I had firmly resolved never to cross your threshold again...” replied Alan.
+“I was firmly resolved never to cross the threshold of your house again, but…” replied Alan.

 15